efacilitation/eventric/README.md

 ## Introduction [![Build Status](https://travis-ci.org/efacilitation/eventric.svg?branch=master)](https://travis-ci.org/efacilitation/eventric)

-**eventric.js** is a JavaScript Framework (written in CoffeeScript) which helps developers to build flexible, maintainable, long-lasting web applications.
-It aims to be an alternative to MVC+CRUD-style Frameworks where you put a lot of effort into defining how your data structure has to look like.
-With **eventric.js** you concentrate instead on the **behaviour** of your business and built your application on it.
+**eventric.js** is a JavaScript Framework (written in CoffeeScript) which helps developers to build web applications with a proper [domain model](https://en.wikipedia.org/wiki/Domain_model) and layered architecture.
+It aims to be an alternative to [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)+[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) Frameworks where you put a lot of effort into defining how your data structure has to look like and so often end up with a [anemic domain model](http://www.martinfowler.com/bliki/AnemicDomainModel.html).

-Basically you define a behavioural API using `commands` and `queries`.
-Executing a `command` eventually commands a registered `Aggregate` (think of it as an advanced Model).
-This will result in a so-called `DomainEvent` including the properties that changed inside the `Aggregate`.
-The series of `DomainEvents` defines the state of your `Aggregate` and therefore of your application.

-**eventric.js** runs with NodeJS as well as in the Browser.
-Depending on the scenario the `DomainEvents` get directly persisted into the `EventStore` or send over a `RemoteService` first.
-The `RemoteService` can also be used to access your API remotely.
-This makes **eventric.js** really useful for distributed applications and sharing code between Server and Client.

 Information regarding the API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).